Riyas97/Rooms-Booking-App-Postgresql-Project-/README.md

     - Date (i.e., the last day of work, assumed to be in the past or today)

     **Note:** All past records should be kept intact while all future records should be removed in accordance with the project specification.

+- `search_room`: This routine is used to search for available rooms.
+The inputs to the routine are:
+    - Capacity
+    - Date
+    - Start hour
+    - End hour

+    The routine returns a table containing all meeting rooms that are available from the start hour (inclusive) to the end hour (exclusive).
+In other words, [start hour, end hour).
+The table returned includes:
+    - Floor number
+    - Room number
+    - Department ID
+    - Capacity

+    The table is also sorted in ascending order of capacity (i.e., we do not want people to hog larger rooms first).

+- book_room: This routine is used to book a given room.
+The inputs to the routine should minimally include:
+Floor number
+Room number
+Date
+Start hour
+End hour
+Employee ID
+The employee ID is the ID of the employee that is booking the room.
+If the booking is allowed (see the conditions necessary for this in Application), the routine will process the booking for people to join and for approval.
+3. unbook_room: This routine is used to remove booking of a given room.
+The inputs to the routine should minimally
+include:
+Floor number
+Room number
+Date
+Start hour
+End hour
+Employee ID
+The employee ID is the ID of the employee that is asking to remove the booking.
+If this is not the employee doing the booking, the employee is not allowed to remove booking (the no sabotage rule).
+If the booking is already approved, also remove the approval.
+If there are already employees joining the meeting, also remove them from the respective tables.
+4. join_meeting: This routine is used to join a booked meeting room.
+The inputs to the routine should minimally
+include:
+Floor number
+Room number
+Date
+Start hour
+End hour
+Employee ID
+The employee ID is the ID of the employee that is joining the booked meeting room.
+If the employee is allowed to join (see the conditions necessary for this in Application), the routine will process the join.
+Since an approved meeting cannot have a change in participants, the employee is not allowed to join an approved meeting.
+5. leave_meeting: This routine is used to leave a booked meeting room.
+The inputs to the routine should minimally
+include:
+Floor number
+Room number
+Date
+Start hour
+End hour
+Employee ID
+The employee ID is the ID of the employee that is asking to leave the meeting.
+If this employee is not the meeting in the first place, then do nothing.
+Otherwise, process the leave.
+Since an approved meeting cannot have a change in participants, the employee is not allowed to leave an approved meeting.
+6. approve_meeting: This routine is used to approve a booking.
+The inputs to the routine should minimally include:
+Floor number
+Room number
+Date
+Start hour
+End hour
+Employee ID
+The employee ID is the ID of the manager that is approving the booking.
+If the approval is allowed (see the conditions necessary for this in Application), the routine will process the approval.